 - The value of lost household services

-- Pain and suffering experienced by your loved one
+- Pain and suffering your loved one experienced before their death

 - Property damage

 Losses resulting from a wrongful death that cannot be supported with proof, such as a receipt or bill, are non-economic.
 These damages may include: